 In this article we will approach the history of why Andorra is not a tax haven: its process of more than 10 years of international economic and legal opening, its modernization and its determined commitment to attract innovation and foreign capital.
 And it is that although the youtubers move to the country for their low taxes compared to Spain, the Principality is no longer, unlike a few years ago.

-Furthermore, in this decade Andorrans experienced ahuge increase in their quality of life thanks to commerce (favored by its status as tax haven and smuggling) and tourism, already developing sport facilities for the practice of skiing.
-The need for labor produced by economic success led to strong immigration from Spain and, to a lesser extent, from Portugal, which would end up outnumbering the national population.
+Furthermore, in this decade Andorrans experienced a huge increase in your quality of life thanks to trade (favored by its status as a tax haven and by smuggling) and tourism, with sports facilities already being developed for skiing.
+The need for labor produced by the economic success caused a strong immigration from Spain and, to a lesser extent, from Portugal, which would end up outnumbering the national population.

 It was not until 1993 when Andorra was a democratic and non-feudal regime.
 In that year, the second written Constitution of its history was approved in referendum, which created a modern parliamentary system of government and on July 28 of that same year, Andorra became a full member of the United Nations.

 However, despite Andorra continued economic and demographic expansion (of non-national population) since the 1960s, it always maintained a special restriction on nationality as well as a latent discrimination against non-nationals.
 These limitations on the basic rights of residents of Andorra were criticized for their discriminatory nature and anachronism and constituted the greatest obstacle to Andorra internal stability and social well-being.

 They were not only denied the right to vote and political participation.
 They were also restricted from participating in unions, and they could not be presidents of a private company or have more than 33% of their share capital.
 It is a fact that he could afford it, as the status of a tax haven with a flourishing economy and established commercial traffic and tourism was more than enough to attract foreign residents.

 A little tap